 Crash n’Burn (3DO) – This is kind of a white noise title against games like Road Rash, F-Zero, and Road Blasters and again another generic 3DO title.
 Plot is: post-apocalyptic no holds barred racing in the future with your choice of car and driver, race fast and shoot anyone in your way.
 Yeah, it’s pretty generic and I don’t think I will return to it.

-Now onto the PS2 SHMUP’s of which their are surprisingly many on the PS2, but then again nothing should really shock me about the PS2 since it is one of the most prolific systems in all types of games, in the history of home console gaming.
+Now onto the PS2 SHMUP’s of which their are surprisingly many on the PS2, but then again nothing should really shock me about the PS2 since it is one of the most prolific systems, for all types of games, in the history of home console gaming.
 The next four are some of the best though.

-Raiden III (PS2) – Sorry another Raiden game does that shock you?
-Yes, I’ve gone from Raiden Project (i.e. Raiden I & II) on the PS1 to Raiden III on the PS2 today, plus Raiden IV and Raiden Fighters are on my XBox 360 (sorry played those around the 4th of July.)
-What can I say Raiden III is awesome albeit with the changing background at times is slightly disorienting.
-But, I love it and its a great game.
-Must have SHMUP for the PS2.
+Raiden III (PS2) – Sorry, another Raiden game does that shock you?
+Yes, I’ve gone from Raiden Project (i.e. Raiden I & II) on the PS1 to Raiden III on the PS2 today, plus Raiden IV and Raiden Fighters are on my XBox 360, sorry played those around the 4th of July.
+What can I say is Raiden III is awesome albeit with the changing background at times is slightly disorienting.
+But, I love it and its a must have SHMUP for the PS2.

-R-Type: Final (PS2) – R-Type: Final reminds me a lot of the game I just mentioned Raiden III in that its graphically more up to date than its predecessors, but also features moving backgrounds that can sometimes make the horizontally scrolling shooter seem to move vertically, backwards, or on angles which can be disorienting yet make the game challenging and fun.
-But, what also makes R-Type: Final unique is the fact that its slower moving than the average SHMUP which seems odd, yet fits perfectly with the games overall mechanics.
+R-Type: Final (PS2) – R-Type: Final reminds me a lot of the game I just mentioned, Raiden III, in that its graphically more up to date than its predecessors, but also features moving backgrounds that can sometimes make the horizontally scrolling shooter seem to move vertically, backwards, or at angles which can be disorienting yet make the game challenging and fun.
+But, what also makes R-Type: Final unique is the fact that its slower moving SHMUP which seems odd, yet fits perfectly with the games overall mechanics.
 Additionally the game has some great extra content such as an R-Type museum that pays tribute to the many R-Type fighters some of which have appeared in the games over the years.
 Once again this is a must for any SHMUP fan.

-Silpheed: The Lost Planet (PS2) – Silpheed may be slightly obscure but many consider it to be among the finest SHMUP’s on the PS2, and predecessor the finest to appear on systems like Sega-CD, and MS-DOS.
-To be honest it is a great game, and until I started looking up SHMUP’s on the PS2 I had never heard of it myself.
+Silpheed: The Lost Planet (PS2) – Silpheed may be slightly obscure but many consider it to be among the finest SHMUP’s on the PS2, and its predecessor the finest to appear on systems like Sega-CD, and MS-DOS.
+To be honest it’s a great game, and until I started looking up SHMUP’s on the PS2 I had never heard of it myself.
 Basically, its a well done vertically scrolling space ship shooter, that uses some good old fashion visual trickery to make the game seem 3 dimensional.
-The game itself, its cut-scenes, and concept as well as game-play are all well executed and give the player a game that is simultaneously modern and and very old fashion in feeling.
+The game itself, its cut-scenes, and concept, as well as game-play are all well executed and give the player a game that is simultaneously modern and and very old fashion in feeling simultaneously.
 Once again another SHMUP lover must have.

 Gradius III & IV (PS2) – Lastly an entry from the Gradius series.
-Part 3 and 4 on this game basically remind me of visually of the original game and look and feel same, with the exception of the fact the new and better looking graphical elements are bought in, and although 2D elements seem to define both these games the 3D elements blend nicely giving the game more depth.
+Part 3 and 4 on this game basically remind me visually of the original game.
+It looks and feels the same, with the exception of the fact that the new and better looking graphical elements are bought in, and although 2D elements seem to define both these games the 3D elements blend nicely giving the game more depth.
 My only complaint here is an odd control setup, but other than that this is a must add to your collection.

-Wing Arms (Saturn) – I saw this one and based on the WWII aircraft on it I just had to get it.
-It’s not a bad game, but it is typical of the arcade flight sim sub-genre.
-Its fun, but not to challenging, and has very little to do with actually flying, plus it has some historical inaccuracies like the fact that the P-38 Lightning was not a carrier based aircraft for starters.
-If you need a little arcady in cockpit fighting, that’s way better looking and easier to play than the NES’s Top Gun this one is worth checking out.
+Wing Arms (Saturn) – I saw this one, and based on the WWII aircraft on the cover, I just had to get it.
+It’s not a bad game, but it’s typical of the arcade flight sim sub-genre.
+Its fun, but not too challenging, and has very little to do with actually flying, plus it has some historical inaccuracies like the fact that the P-38 Lightning was not a carrier based aircraft for starters.
+If you need a little arcady in cockpit fighting, that’s way better looking and easier to play than the NES’s Top Gun, this one is worth checking out.

 Gradius Deluxe Pack (Saturn) – Yes, I did have another SHMUP set up to play on the Saturn however this game is an import and I need a special RAM cartridge for the Saturn to play it.

-Mechassualt (XBOX) – This is one I have had for a few years, almost three and just finally got to today.
-Basically, I bought it thinking it was a backward compat with my 360, but I was wrong.
-So when I finally did get my Halo Edition XBOX, earlier this year I wanted to dig this one out and play it but I never got around to it till recently.
+Mechassualt (XBOX) – This is one I have had for a few years, almost three and just finally got to playing today.
+Basically, I bought it thinking it was backward compatable with my 360, but I was wrong.
+So when I finally did get my Halo Edition XBOX earlier this year, I wanted to dig this one out and play it, but I never got around to it till recently.
 It reminds me of Mechwarrior 3 in a lot of respects and seems to start out in similar fashion with being a lone Mechwarrior lost behind enemy lines due to you ship crashing.
 The game seems pretty cool, but I had some control issues due to the fact that the right analog on my Halo XBOX controller is no longer self centering.
-If I have time later I will return to this one using the other controller I have.
-I do have to see it seems like it would be a total blast to play.
+If I have time later I will return to this one using the other controller I have, since it seems like it would be a total blast to play with a working controller.

 So this week its “back to life, back to reality” as the old song used to go, and that includes only a two day weekend next week.
-This big question is can a make a bigger dent in this backlog and perhaps dig into the combined 29 Atari 2600 and 7800 games I have within the confines of next weekend?
-One things for certain one system can play both.
-Well, I guess we’ll see especially since I have a fairly stressful week of good old fashion adult responsibilities ahead of me Tuesday through Friday.
+This big question is can I make a bigger dent in this backlog and perhaps dig into the combined 29 Atari 2600 and 7800 games I have within the confines of next weekend?
+One thing for certain is one system can play both.
+Well, I guess we’ll see especially since I have a fairly stressful week of good old fashion adult responsibilities ahead of me, Tuesday through Friday.
 Until then have a good week everyone, and I hope you made the most of this extra day off!!